Squads-Protocol/v4/README.md

-# Squads V4 program
+# Squads Protocol v4

 <img width="2500" alt="Frame 13" src="https://user-images.githubusercontent.com/81624955/182874414-98d63f58-450d-4520-a440-4bfda8f5329f.png">

-The Squads V4 program is the latest release of the Squads multisig protocol.
-This program was designed to be used as a solution for on-chain treasury and smart contract management on Solana, as well as for a variety of Fintech applications that require strong security fundamentals.
+The v4 program is the latest upgrade to Squads Protocol.
+It expands the capabilities of multisig with several new features, including time locks, spending limits, roles, sub-accounts, multiple-party payments and support for address lookup tables.
+This program was designed to make it easier for developers to leverage multisig consensus and account abstraction on Solana, facilitating the creation of fintech-like applications and enhancing the secure management of on-chain assets.

 ## Content

 This repository contains:

- - The Squads Protocol V4 Solana program.
+ - The Squads Protocol v4 program.
- - The `@sqds/multisig` Typescript SDK to interact with the Squads V4 program.
+ - The `@sqds/multisig` Typescript SDK to interact with the v4 program.
- - The `squads-multisig` crate to interact with the Squads V4 program in Solana programs as well as Rust client applications.
+ - The `squads-multisig` crate to interact with the v4 program in Solana programs as well as Rust client applications.

-## Smart contract Adresses
+## Program (Smart contract) Addresses

-The Squads Protocol V4 program is deployed to:
+The Squads Protocol v4 program is deployed to:

  - Solana Mainnet-beta: `SQDS4ep65T869zMMBKyuUq6aD6EgTu8psMjkvj52pCf`
  - Solana Devnet: `SQDS4ep65T869zMMBKyuUq6aD6EgTu8psMjkvj52pCf`